acatastrophe/syslibrepo/opacSecurity.md

 # Making our Basic OPAC Secure and Web-Usable

 ## Steps
--Create a web-usable data entry page
+1. Create a web-usable data entry page
--Create a PHP script to catch entries from the data entry page and convey them to MySQL
+2. Create a PHP script to catch entries from the data entry page and convey them to MySQL
--Secure the page with a username and password
+3. Secure the page with a username and password

 ### Create a web-usable data entry page